John W. Howe (bishop)

 John Wadsworth Howe (born November 4, 1942) is an American Anglican bishop.
 He is a retired bishop of the Episcopal Diocese of Central Florida, serving from 1990 to 2012.
 He was consecrated as bishop coadjutor on April 15, 1989.
 On 16 July 2020, he announced that he was joining the Anglican Church in North America.

 Early life and education

 Howe was born on November 4, 1942, in Chicago, Illinois, the son of John Wadsworth Howe and Shirley Anita Hanson.
 He studied at the University of Connecticut and graduated with a Bachelor of Arts in 1964.
-On September 1, 1962, he married Karen Louise Elvgren, and together had three children.
+On September 1, 1962, he married Karen Louise Elvgren, and together they had three children.
 He also graduated with a Master of Divinity from Yale University in 1967. he was awarded a Doctor of Divinity from Berkeley Divinity School in 1989, from Sewanee: The University of the South in 1990 and from Nashotah House in 1991.
 In 2011 he earned his PhD. from the Graduate Theological Foundation.